-Pour in the chicken stock, and bring to a boil and reduce by half again, another 10 minutes.
+Pour in the chicken broth, bring to a boil, and reduce by half again, another 10 minutes.

 Pour the gravy through a sieve, pushing down on the solids with a wooden spoon.
 Lower gravy to a simmer and add the remaining sprig of rosemary.

-If you would like a thicker gravy, combine the optional butter and flour into a paste, and whisk in bits of it at a time, until the gravy thickens to desired consistency.
+If you would like a thicker gravy, combine the butter and flour into a paste, and whisk in bits of it at a time, until the gravy thickens to the desired consistency.

-Sprinkle the optional crushed walnuts into a gravy boat, pour in the hot gravy, and serve with the turkey.
+If desired, sprinkle the crushed walnuts into a gravy boat.
+Pour in the hot gravy, and serve with the turkey.